pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 This can be provisioned with a single `pulumi up`, just like before, but instead of the automatically created default node group, our cluster will use a Managed Node Group instead.

-> This looks more complex than the basic `eks.Cluster` example above simply because that exaple benefitted greatly from the EKS package's internal smarts.
-This approach gives you more control over the worker nodes, while still leaning on EKS to handle the EC2 node management based on your declarative specifications.
+> This looks more complex than the earlier `eks.Cluster` example for two reasons.
+First, that example benefitted from the EKS package's internal smarts.
+Second, this approach gives you more control over the worker nodes, while still leaning on EKS to handle the EC2 node management based on your declarative specifications.

 For a full list of properties you can configure, please refer to the [`createManagedNodeGroup` API docs](/docs/reference/pkg/nodejs/pulumi/eks/#createNodeGroup).
 And for complete information about this feature, [see AWS's own product documentation](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).